- Blood Tests and Immunity Tests

 Vitamin B12 and Vitamin D Injections

 Feeling run down or tired all the time? immune system struggling to fight off injection or does your body ache?
 Then you may be deficient in Vitamin B12 or Vitamin D. However, symptoms of B12 deficiency can be a great mimicker of other illnesses and thus a doctor would need to examine you first to make sure there is nothing else going on that needs to be treated.

-To receive a Vitamin B12 or Vitamin D Injection the practice would need to conduct a blood test before giving the Injection to confirm the patient is low in that particular Vitamin (patients can also ask their NHS GP to do this test and bring to PrivateGP.com their recent blood test results to their consultation at PrivateGP).
+To receive a Vitamin B12 or Vitamin D Injection the practice would need to conduct a blood test before giving the Injection to confirm the patient is low in that particular Vitamin (patients can also ask their NHS GP to do this test and bring their recent blood test results to their consultation at PrivateGP).

 Vitamin B12 deficiency Anaemia or Folate deficiency Anaemia develops when a lack of vitamin B12 or folate causes the body to produce abnormally large red blood cells that cannot function properly causing Anaemia.